ironprogrammer/swimcheck/.github/SETUP.md

 ## Cost Considerations

-**Claude API Usage:**
-- Model: `claude-sonnet-4-5-20250929`
-- Each extraction uses ~50K max tokens (output JSON is ~37K tokens)
-- Cost depends on PDF size and complexity
-- Typical cost per extraction: $1.00-$3.00
+**pdfplumber Extraction:**
+- No API costs - completely free
+- Runs locally in GitHub Actions
+- Fast execution (typically under 10 seconds)

 **Recommendations:**
-- Keep daily checks enabled (doesn't use API unless changes detected)
+- Keep daily checks enabled (only processes when changes detected)
 - Review PRs promptly to avoid duplicate processing
-- Monitor API usage in Anthropic Console

 ## Troubleshooting

-### Workflow fails with "ANTHROPIC_API_KEY not found"
+### Workflow fails with "pdfplumber not found" or import error

-**Solution:** Verify the secret is configured correctly in GitHub Settings → Secrets and variables → Actions.
+**Solution:** This should not happen as pdfplumber is installed in the workflow.
+Check that the `pip install pdfplumber` step completed successfully in the workflow logs.

 ### Extraction produces invalid JSON

 **Solution:**
 1. Check the extracted JSON structure
-2. Review Claude's output in workflow logs
+2. Review pdfplumber's output in workflow logs
-3. May need to adjust prompt in `extract-pdf-with-claude.js`
+3. The PDF structure may have changed - may need to adjust parsing logic in `extract-pdf-with-pdfplumber.py`

 ### Validation flags too many issues